aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 /**
  * Your application
  *
- * May consist of one or more Stacks
+ * May consist of one or more Stacks (here, two)
+ *
+ * By declaring our DatabaseStack and our ComputeStack inside a Stage,
+ * we make sure they are deployed together, or not at all.
  */
 class MyApplication extends Stage {
   constructor(scope: Construct, id: string, props?: StageProps) {